 What mechanism results in the stability of square-planar CrN$_4$ monolayer?
-The first thing we notice is the N-N double bond between two adjacent CrN$_4$ units, which is stronger and shorter than N-N single bond because the energy of a N-N double bond is 2.17 times that of a N-N single bond.
-Through these N-N double bonds, the CrN$_4$ moieties are tightly and firmly linked together and make up stable configuration with low total energy.
+The first thing we notice is the N=N double bond between two adjacent CrN$_4$ units, which is stronger and shorter than N-N single bond because the energy of an N=N double bond is 2.17 times that of an N-N single bond.
+Through these N=N double bonds, the CrN$_4$ moieties are tightly and firmly linked together and make up a stable configuration with low total energy.
 The next thing to note is the N-Cr coordination bond inside CrN$_4$ moiety, in which N atom provides lone pair electrons and Cr atom provides empty orbitals.
-For Cr atom, the 4$s$, 4$p_x$, 4$p_y$ and 3$d_{x^2-y^2}$ orbitals interact to form four $dsp^2$ hybridized orbitals.
+For Cr atom, the 4$s$, 4$p_x$, 4$p_y$, and 3$d_{x^2-y^2}$ orbitals interact to form four $dsp^2$ hybridized orbitals.
 This is a common situation in phthalocyanine compounds and some 2D metal-organic frameworks \cite{Sauvage1982,Wang2021}.
-Apart from these, the $\pi$ bond of N-N is coupled to the Cr $d_{xz}$, $d_{yz}$, and $d_{xy}$ orbitals to form $\pi-d$ conjugation, which further increases the strength of Cr-N bond, lowers the total energy, and enhances the robustness of planar structure.
+Apart from these, the $\pi$ bond of N=N is coupled to the Cr $d_{xz}$, $d_{yz}$, and $d_{xy}$ orbitals to form $\pi-d$ conjugation, which further increases the strength of Cr-N bond, lowers the total energy, and enhances the robustness of planar structure.

-After analyzing the bonding features in CrN$_4$ layer, we then compute the phonon dispersion relation and do the molecular dynamics simulations to inspect its dynamical and thermal stability.
+After analyzing the bonding features in CrN$_4$ layer, we then compute the phonon dispersion and do the molecular dynamics simulations to inspect the dynamical and thermal stability.
 Fig. \ref{phonon-MD} displays the phonon curves of CrN$_4$ layer.
 Among them, three acoustic modes start from $\Gamma$ point and no imaginary frequency is observed.
 The molecular dynamics simulation of CrN$_4$ layer is performed at the temperature of 1000 K for the time of 10 ps.
 We find that total potential energy fluctuates around a certain value and no distinct drop of the energy emerges, and also the final structure of CrN$_4$ monolayer remains its original framework and no bond is broken.
 Therefore, these results demonstrate that the CrN$_4$ monolayer has good thermal and dynamical stability.